sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ---

 ## Background
-There are plenty of methods that can be used to forecast time series data.
-The characteristics of your data can help guide your choice, but it's important to acknowledge that every model will have strengths and limitations.
-Traditional models like ARIMA and exponential smoothing have been widely used for decades due to their robustness and simplicity.
-However, new advancements in modeling can offer a fresh perspective by simplifying implementation and improving performance on complex data.
+There are plenty of methods that can be used to forecast a time series.
+While data characteristics can help guide your approach to forecasting, it's important to recognize every model has its own strengths and limitations.
+Traditional models like ARIMA and exponential smoothing have been used for decades due to their robustness and simplicity.
+Some emerging models can simplify implementation and improve overall performance on complex data.
+But is new truly better than old?

-Using daily sales from a [Superstore](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final), we'll evaluate traditional time series forecasting methods and explore Facebook's 2017 Prophet model package in R. We will assess model diagnostics and accuracy between these approaches while considering the potential drawbacks of different models.
+Using daily sales from a [Superstore](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final), we'll evaluate traditional time series forecasting methods and explore Facebook's 2017 Prophet model package in R. This data was sourced from Kaggle -- a platform that hosts a rich collection of real-world datasets.

-## Traditional Time Series Modeling
+## "Traditional" Time Series Modeling
-We will begin by loading our superstore data into RStudio and formatting a time series dataframe.
+Let's begin by loading our superstore data into RStudio and formatting a time series dataframe.

 ```R
 # Load in Superstore data from Kaggle